Sunday, 17 April 2011

 The elderly Brahms met a 25-year-old composer called Claude Debussy in Vienna and took him out to dinner and then onto the court opera to see Bizet's Carmen.

-MONEY AND FAME Brahms name first became known as a result of an article, The One who is to Come, by his buddy Robert Schumann after he and his wife invited him to play the piano.
+MONEY AND FAME Brahms first recognition was as a result of an article, The One who is to Come, by his buddy Robert Schumann after he and his wife invited him to play the piano.

 Starting in the 1860's, when his works sold widely, Brahms was well off financially.
 He preferred a modest life style, however, living in a simple three-room apartment with a housekeeper.
 He gave away much of his money to relatives, and also anonymously helped support a number of young musicians.